Custom-fitted dual-laminated mouthguards – The most important piece of your sporting equipment

 These alternatives do not protect the teeth, are ill-fitting and can dislodge during play; they can even wedge in the back of the throat on impact, which could be life threatening.

-Smile Solutions can provide your custom-fitted dual-laminated mouthguard FREE (no gap) if you have dental cover as part of your private health insurance, or for $145 without insurance.
-That’s a saving of up to $300 relative to the fee at other dental practices.
+Smile Solutions can provide your custom-fitted dual-laminated mouthguard for just $150.
+That’s a saving of up to $150 relative to the fees at other dental practices.

 Frequently Asked Questions